 (ii) The agency acts to withdraw, terminate, or suspend the accreditation or preaccreditation of the institution.

-(iii) The institution notifies the agency that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program.
+(iii) The institution notifies the agency that it intends to cease operations entirely or close a location that provides one hundred percent of at least one program, including if the location is being moved to a new location.

 (iv) A State licensing or authorizing agency notifies the agency that an institution's license or legal authorization to provide an educational program has been or will be revoked.